chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/grafx-genie/index.md

 ![image](action2.png)

 As you see, Genie knows about the context.
-Without specifiing that discount is a variable name, it will understand and use this information to write the script.
+Without specifiing that discount is a template variable name, it will understand and use this information to write the script.

 If you're not 100% convinced, you can still tweak the script, or ask a Developer colleague to take a look for the final touches.